Video Game: Fatal Labyrinth

 - Everything Trying to Kill You: Even the food is trying to kill you.

 - Have a Nice Death: Depending on how much money you have when you bite it, more or less people will show up at your rock/modest headstone/shrine.

-- Inventory Management Puzzle: You've got different menus for potions, staffs, weapons, scrolls, armor, and rings.
+- Inventory Management Puzzle: You've got different menus for potions, staffs, weapons, scrolls, armor, helmets, shields, bows, and rings.
 There is only so much you can carry in each, but they're independent from each other.
-So you have to manage six different inventories.
+So you have to manage nine different inventories.

 - Medusa Medusa and Gorgons, in all their blinding, confusing and power draining glory.
 No Taken for Granite though, luckily.

 - Necromancer: Who can't actually raise the dead.
 Those flames and confusion spells can hurt though.